Yasmani Grandal Player Props: White Sox vs. Rays

 Rays Pitching Rankings

-- Rays pitchers combine to allow 14 home runs (0.6 per game), the fewest in baseball.
+- Rays pitchers combine to surrender 15 home runs (0.6 per game), the first-fewest in baseball.

-- McClanahan (4-0) takes the mound for the Rays in his sixth start of the season.
-He has a 1.86 ERA in 29 2/3 innings pitched, with 37 strikeouts.
+- Eflin (3-0 with a 2.81 ERA and 16 strikeouts in 16 2/3 innings pitched) makes the start for the Rays, his fourth of the season.

-- His last appearance came on Saturday against the Chicago White Sox, when the lefty tossed six innings, surrendering two earned runs while giving up three hits.
+- His last appearance came on Sunday against the Chicago White Sox, when the right-hander threw five innings, surrendering one earned run while giving up three hits.

+- The 29-year-old has amassed an ERA of 2.81, with 9 strikeouts per nine innings, in three games this season.
+Opposing hitters have a .242 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.